 If you still have pain after trying these things, talk to your provider about other medicines that might work better.

-- Ibuprofen, 200 milligram (mg) tablets: Take 3 tablets every 4 hours, not to exceed 16 tablets per day.
+- Ibuprofen, 200 milligram (mg) tablets: Take 3 tablets every 4 hours as needed for discomfort, not to exceed 16 tablets per day.

 - Docusate (DOSS), 250 mg capsules: Take 1 capsule each morning and evening as a stool softener.

 - Senna Concentrate: Take 1 tablet each morning and evening as a mild laxative until you've had a normal bowel movement.